tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 How does it work?

-SMOTE stands for Synthetic Minority Oversampling Technique.
+SMOTE stands for *Synthetic Minority Oversampling Technique*.

 Basically, this method will generate synthetic data through the near-neighbor method.
 The algorithm will compute the k-nearest neighbors for one given point so that it can generate all the necessary points for the minority class to reach the same level as the majority class.